Joist Alternatives for Contractors Who Want More

 Payment processing fees are higher than they need to be.
 Joist charges 3.49% plus $0.49 per transaction on their Basics plan.
 Stripe's standard rate is 2.9% plus $0.30.
 On a $5,000 invoice, that difference is $34.
 Process $10,000 a month and you are paying an extra $400 a year in fees you do not have to pay.

-QuickBooks sync and reports are locked behind higher tiers.
-QuickBooks sync requires Joist Pro.
+Feature walls at every tier.
+Basics caps you at 5 documents per month, which most full-time contractors blow past in the first week.
+QuickBooks sync requires Pro.
 Business reports and a dashboard require Elite.
-If your accountant needs clean books at tax time or you want to see how your business is actually doing, you need the $32 plan.
+If your accountant needs clean books at tax time or you want to see how your business is actually doing, that means the $32 plan.

 No Spanish support.
 Joist is English only.
 If your crew speaks Spanish, if your clients are Spanish-speaking, or if you work in a market where bilingual documents matter, Joist cannot help you.